 SHOOTING FOR STOCK

 Colin Hawkins is a professional, freelance photographer who has been supplying images for Getty Images, Cultura, Alamy and Superstock for over 12 years.
-Colin shoots both in the studio and on location for libraries and commercial clients creating images for the global market place.
+Colin shoots both in the studio and on location for commercial clients creating images for the global market place.
 View portfolio & images at www.colinhawkins.co.uk

 This workshop is aimed at helping you to get the most from your images with the potential to licence and sell them through image libraries & other stock suppliers.
 It will show you how you can make your images more competitive and be more productive when shooting.

 You will also learn about the various licensing agreements available, the creative process in creating stock images.
 This will include in-depth advice on concept creation, models, locations, release requirements, submission standards, keywording and good practice in post-production.

 Licences: micro-stock, royalty free (RF) and rights managed (RM).

 The pros and cons of these licence models offered by libraries and what it means to you as a photographer.